andyjsharpe/Automatic1111Interpolator/README.md

 The top bar of the UI contains important settings that effect the rest of the UI:
 - The "Add/Remove Interpolations" buttons add and remove interpolations
 - "Last Frame" decides the frame number at which to stop (the number of output images will be this value + 1 to include the zero frame).
+- The "Frame Multiplier" allows you to scale the frames in order to easily increase the number of output images without manually modifying all of the keyframe values.
+I suggest setting up your interpolations and keyframes to be in a small range of under 10 frames for quick testing, then increasing the images outputted by a large factor once you are happy with your prompts using the frame multiplier.
+- "True Last Frame" lists the actual last frame which takes the frame multiplier into account.
 - "Constants" is the positive prompt which diffusion applies to each image.
 You can use all normal Automatic 1111 prompt formatting.
 Note that you should not use this as a replacement of Automatic 1111's styles feature, as that has more flexibility, but rather an ease-of-use tool to avoid having to make an interpolation with only one keyframe to have constant values.
 - "Constant Negatives" is the same exact thing, but for negative prompts.
 - "Output File Name" is the name of the file which the script will create.
 The script will create the file in its parent folder.